thheller/shadow-cljs/README.md

 ### Standalone via [yarn](https://yarnpkg.com/en/package/shadow-cljs) or [npm](https://www.npmjs.com/package/shadow-cljs)
 ```
 # yarn
-yarn add shadow-cljs
+yarn global add shadow-cljs

 # npm
-npm install shadow-cljs
+npm install -g shadow-cljs
 ```

-You may also install globally which makes things a bit easer to work with.

-`yarn global add shadow-cljs` or `npm install --global shadow-cljs`.
+Installing `shadow-cljs` globally makes it easier to use from the command line.

+I recommend adding it to your project as well via `yarn add --dev shadow-cljs` (or `npm install --save-dev shadow-cljs`) so you have the dependency in your project and can keep track of it there.
+This is optional though.
+If you have it installed in your project the `shadow-cljs` command will use it over the global version.

+You may also skip the global install entirely and just run everything via `./node_modules/.bin/shadow-cljs` or via the `"scripts"` entry in your `package.json`.

 ## Configuration